f-book-com/megarep/README.md

 As noted before, some databases might use poems as their most basic structure, while in the case of other literary traditions, a more detailed approach might prove to be useful.
 You can consider poems or variants to be the basic unit of a database.
 If the database does not deal with variants, the MegaRep system considers "variant" as a synonym for "poem".
 On the other hand, for those databases where variants are the basic unit, some special parameters had to be added.

 1. mainlist: The MegaRep system considers data belonging to the poem as a whole to belong to the "main variant" of the poem.
 In the case of such databases, this "main variant" is an idealized, abstract entity, which does not have any original source.
 The parameter "mainlist" is a technical one, and it only has a "code_search" entry: it is used by the MegaRep library, which, when loading each database, uses this query to retreive all the variant IDs that belong to whole poems (or "main variants").
-2. listall: Sometimes it might be useful to have the list of all variants in the database, which "code_search" will return.
-3. poem: This parameter links variant IDs to poem IDs.
+2. poem: This parameter links variant IDs to poem IDs.
 If the database does not deal with variants, the output of this query will be the same as its input.
 In variant-based databases, "code_search" will return all the variants that belong to a specific poem, while "code_show" will return the poem IDs that belong to a given list of poem variant IDs.
-4. variant: This parameter links the physically existing variants to any variant.
+3. variant: This parameter links the physically existing variants to any variant.
 If the database is based on poems, the output will mirror the input.
 In variant-based databases, "code_search" will return all the real variants of the poem to which the input variant belongs.
 In other words, this query will return all the variants except for the "main variant". "code_show" is useless, it mirrors the input.
-5. mainvariant: This parameter is the opposite of the "variant" parameter.
+4. mainvariant: This parameter is the opposite of the "variant" parameter.
 It returns only the main variant belonging to the poem to which the input variant belongs."code_show" is again useless.

 These catalogue entries make it possible to use some special search methods.
 The function "searchm" returns only "main variants" as results.
 The function "msearch" returns the "main variants" that belong to the input variants.
 These functions allow the researcher to use variant-based databases as if they were poem-based, so it is possible to compare results despite this fundamental difference between certain databases.

-Another special search function is "parameter", which returns the list of all possible values for a given parameter.
-For example,

-    query1 = mega.parameter('incipit')

-returns all 2638 incipit values of the poems described in the current two databases.

 ### Manipulating results